 Empirical Wealth Management is active in Washington in the cities of Seattle and Bellevue and Spokane.
 It has an office in Portland, Oregon, and also has offices in the California cities of Irvine and San Francisco.
 You can find a branch in Anchorage, Alaska as well.

 Tips for Finding The Right Financial Advisor

 - Not all financial advisors are created equal.
 Some are held to higher standards.
 Fiduciaries, for example, are required by law to act in your best interest.
 Advisors also have different fee structures.
 Fee-only certified financial planners (CFPs), for example, don’t make commissions and essentially only make money when you make money.
 So it’s important to shop around.
-We can help narrow down the search with our SmartAsset financial advisor matching tool.
-It connects you with up to three financial advisors in your area.
-The tool also gives you access to detailed profiles.
-So you can review their qualifications, certifications and experience before making a decision.

 - Once you’re meeting with financial advisors you may want to work with, it’s important to keep a few things in mind.
 To help, we published a piece on the five questions to ask when choosing a financial advisor.